-In long-term relationships, there will be periods of boredom, frustration, conflict and feeling "stuck".
+In long-term relationships, there could be periods of boredom, frustration, conflict and other uncomfortable feelings.
 These emotions do not indicate a need to end the relationship.
 In relationships with real love, you care enough about your mate to figure out why you're feeling this way, and stay in the relationship to work on getting past the rough spot.

 If you're the type of person to quit after the first conflict arises, then you're not experiencing real love.
 Real love sticks though tough times and doesn't leave at the very first sign of trouble.

 Some couples mistakenly assume they must be by each other's side constantly.
 They rarely do things without the other, and often don't have friendships outside the relationship.
 We would also call this relationship Enmeshed.
-(To read more on Enmeshed relationships, visit http://www.imaginehopecounseling.com/fullarticles.php?ID=55 )
+To read more about Enmeshment click here.

 Sometimes this type of couple shows jealousy when they are apart, or when one of them wants to do something without the other.
 Often, there is an "all or nothing" frame of mind when they view their time spent together: Either they are constantly together & happy, or apart and fighting (because one of them is jealous or feeling rejected).